ytzhong/highD-mediation-analysis/README.md

 SIS: more in https://cran.r-project.org/web/packages/SIS/SIS.pdf

-# How to install aGE
+# How to install RsqMed
 * Step 1: download the 'RsqMed_0.0.0.9000.tar.gz' file into the local folder.
 * Step 2: open R, and set the directory to this local folder
  ```r